AICONSlab/MIRACL/docs/tutorials/beginner/getting_started.md

 # Getting started

-## Command line
+## Command-line

-> If you have installed MIRACL locally, run the `source activate miracl` first to start its virtual environment.
+> If you have installed MIRACL locally, run `source activate miracl` first to start its virtual environment.

-To look at available modules, check the help:
+To look at available modules, invoke the help menu:

 ```
 $ miracl -h
 ```

-You should get this in the terminal:
+The following menu should be printed to the terminal:

 ```
 usage: miracl [-h] {connect,conv,flow,lbls,reg,seg,sta,utils} ...